scloud19/SECipedia/Node/net.md

 								true
-									The socket will not automatically end() its side, which allows the user to write arbitrary amounts of data If utilized, the user must now .end() their side of the socket manually once finished error
+									The socket will not automatically end() its side, which allows the user to write arbitrary amounts of data If utilized, the user must now .end() their side of the socket manually once finished

+									In this case, the socket won't automatically send a FIN packet when the other end of the socket sends a FIN packet.

+									The socket becomes non-readable, but still writable. error
 							args
 								Error object